atiratree/kube-enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 For convenience, we will also remove requester finalizers with `evictionrequest.coordination.k8s.io/` prefix when the eviction request task is complete (points 2 and 3).
 Other finalizers will still block deletion.

+For convenience, we will set `.status.evictionRequestCancellationPolicy` back to `Allow` if the value is `Forbid` and the pod has been fully terminated.

 ### EvictionRequest API